 Father’s Day Gift Idea: Hand-Painted Coffee Mug

 Want to make Dad a Father’s Day present?
 How about one he can use all the time?
-Then try your hand at painting a mug for him.
-It costs less than $10 to make, it’s customizable, and it will leave an impression long after that final sip of morning coffee.
+Then, why not try your hand at painting a coffee mug for him.
+This creative gift idea costs less than $10 to make, is customizable, and will leave an impression long after that final sip of morning coffee.

-Whether you’re painting a mug for a dad celebrating his first Father’s Day, or you’re looking for a craft your kids can get excited about, this easy DIY project is the one.
+Whether you’re painting a mug for a dad celebrating his first Father’s Day, or you’re looking for a craft your kids can get excited about, this easy DIY Father’s Day coffee mug is the one.

 - White mugs